Tenant Law in Illinois

-The relationship between a landlord and tenant in Mchenry County, Illinois can sometimes be a touchy one.
-Landlords and tenants are not always clear on their respective rights and responsibilities.
+The relationship between a landlord and tenant in Mchenry County, Illinois can occasionally be a touchy one.
+Landlords and tenants are not always clear on their respective rights and obligations.

-Both parties to a landlord/tenant relationship are governed by an extensive body of laws and regulations, defining their legal rights and obligations.
+Both parties to a landlord/tenant relationship are controlled by an extensive body of laws and regulations, defining their legal rights and obligations.

 Landlord's Rights in Mchenry County, IL